influxdata/telegraf/plugins/inputs/postgresql_extensible/README.md

   ## with pool_mode set to transaction.
   prepared_statements = true

+  # Define the toml config where the sql queries are stored
   # The script option can be used to specify the .sql file path.
   # If script and sqlquery options specified at same time, sqlquery will be used
   #